virgili0/Virgilio/Topics/frame-the-problem.md

 The definition of the problem is the first phase and also guides all the choices of design, implementation and integration that will come later during the project.

-In particular, it is fundamental to classify the type of forecast you want to obtain once you have built the Machine Learning models: do you want to make sure that the software we are going to build preaches a numerical value, or a label?
+In particular, it is fundamental to classify the type of forecast you want to obtain once you have built the Machine Learning models: what _kind of prediction_ should the system make?
-Or maybe we want to group similar data, or sort them by importance for a user, for example to recommend the next movie to watch!

-Translated with www.DeepL.com/Translator
+Should it predict a number or a label?
+Or will it have to group a new data together with those most similar to it?
+Or should he predict the next content to be recommended to a user?

 As we saw in the guide [Introduction to ML systems](MLSystems.md), there are various ways to classify a problem related to data and learning from them, and in particular the most important classification to frame the problem is as follows: is the problem a supervised or unsupervised learning task?